top of page

 Research Project

 Globalisation and the advancement of transportation system and connectivity render our cities' population to be more diverse in ethnicity, religion, nationality, ability and thinking.
 As urban spaces are usually public in nature, how could the planning and implementation of our urban spaces cater to these diverse demands, needs and preferences from various group of population and how can we avoid conflicts among those various groups?
-How do we plan for more diversity, rather than homogenous solution due to rural-urban migration?
+How do we plan for more DIVERSITY, rather than homogenous solution due to rural-urban migration?
 How do we ensure the resilience of our heritage and culture?

-Three Mills Green Lido Park is situated in East London between Canning Town, Bromley-by-Bow and WestHam, and has been selected as a meeting and relief point between these three neighborhoods, which are characterized by a multicultural population.
+Three Mills Green Lido Park is situated in East London between Canning Town, Bromley-by-Bow and WestHam, and has been selected as a meeting and relief point between these three neighborhoods, which are characterized by a MULTICULTURAL population.

-the park satisfies people’s aesthetic needs, consistent with their perceptual sensibilities and expectations.
-Located where it is easily accessible to all and where it can be seen by potential users, it satisfies people’s desire for places of richness and complexity, while at the same time it provides for security through lighting, surveillance, visual sequence conditions, and a clear character for entry and boundary limits.
+Through high design proposals for ACCESSIBILITY, safety and biodiversity maintenance the park satisfies people’s aesthetic needs, consistent with their perceptual sensibilities and expectations.
+Located where it is easily accessible to all and where it can be seen by potential users, it satisfies people’s desire for places of richness and complexity, while at the same time it provides for SAFETY through lighting, surveillance, visual sequence conditions, and a clear character for entry and boundary limits.
 The site analysis includes an adequacy of the circulation system to serve the anticipated site development and followed emergency and service vehicle access requirements.

 The park’s final aim is to provide options for individuals or groups to become attached to the place and care for it through involvement in design, construction or maintenance; by use for special events; or by temporarily claiming personal spaces within the area.